Start-Up visa endorsement

 Following the briefing event, you will have the option to enter the formal selection process which includes an interview with an assessment panel and evaluation of your business plan.

-A panel will review all of the applications.
 Selected candidates will be invited to pitch their business idea to the panel and be formally interviewed.

 Panel interviews will generally only take place on selected dates in October and July each year.

 Following the interviews, a decision will be made on whether to endorse.